function3d/petalot/before you switching on the electronics.md

 - Turn on the electronics
 - Stop from the web interface so that the hotend is not heating up
 - Measure the voltage between the small potentiometer on the driver and ground
-- Turn the potentiometer so that the value is about 0.4V
+- Turn the potentiometer until you measure is about 0.4V (0.4*2.5=1A)
 - Once adjusted, turn off the electronics
 - Connect the motor
 - Turn on the electronics again

 Never connect/disconnect the motor with the electronic on